Constrictor (character): Frank Payne

 Constrictor saved Gyrich from the clone of MVP known as "KIA"; however, KIA severed Constrictor's forearms in retaliation.
 Constrictor was quickly ferried away to safety by fellow team member Bengal.
-He was given bionic hands which functioned like his coils, and was also presented with a Purple Heart for his valiant efforts.
+He was given bionic hands which functioned like his coils and was also presented with a Purple Heart for his valiant efforts.
 Following a supervillain ambush outside of Camp Hammond, student hero Butterball washed out the camp, he and fellow instructor Taskmaster give Schaub a photo of himself standing triumphant over the defeated 'villains' as a reward for his efforts.

 During the "Secret Invasion," Bengal discovers that the Skrulls have taken over Camp Hammond and summons the rest of the Shadow Initiative to deal with them.
 They decide to assassinate Queen Veranke, but the attempt fails and they are taken captive.

-During a conflict with the initiative and some terrorists as seen in the "Dark Reign," Constrictor helps the Women Warriors, one of the official government hero teams.
+During the "Dark Reign" storyline, Quasimodo analyzed Constrictor for Norman Osborn.
+He states that Constrictor is a team player and can be used as a distraction so that the heavy hitters can get the job done.
+During a conflict with the Initiative and some terrorists, Constrictor helps the Women Warriors, one of the official government hero teams.
 He stops an out-of-control passenger plane, saving many lives, including that of the hero Diamondback.
 Constrictor is visibly distressed as civilians thank him for his heroic actions.
 Soon after, he and Diamondback begin a romantic relationship.
 Frank later discovers that Diamondback is secretly working for Gauntlet's "Avengers Resistance".
 He keeps her secret despite knowing the danger this involves for them both; mainly the Initiative head, the Taskmaster, would kill them both.

 During the Siege of Asgard, Constrictor becomes buried under a pile of falling rubble.
 Taskmaster digs him out and Constrictor sees Diamondback running towards Captain America.
 Wrongfully assuming that she has reconciled with and returned to her former lover, Constrictor sorrowfully joins Taskmaster in fleeing the battlefield.
 The two also begin working as mercenaries and partners in crime.

 Constrictor was later recruited by Max Fury to join the Shadow Council's incarnation of the Masters of Evil.

 As part of the "Marvel NOW!" in the pages of Avengers Arena, a flashback experienced by Arcade showed that he had previously acquired the ownership of a bar in Bagalia called the Hole where he catches Constrictor (who previously attended Arcade's birthday party and made fun of him) robbing it.
 Arcade defeated Constrictor by crushing him with a large hammer-like trap.

 During the "Infinity" storyline, Constrictor is among the villains recruited by Spymaster to help him attack the almost-defenseless Stark Tower.

-In the pages of Avengers Undercover, Constrictor was with the Masters of Evil when Baron Helmut Zemo became the new leader following the death of Max Fury.
-Constrictor becomes the bodyguard of Baron Helmut Zemo.
-Constrictor is shown to live in a building called the Snakepit in Bagalia which is also the headquarters of the Young Masters.
+In Avengers Undercover, Constrictor becomes Helmut Zemo's bodyguard when he assumes leadership of the Masters of Evil.
+Constrictor is shown to live in a building called the Snakepit in Bagalia, which is the headquarters of the Young Masters.